wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

   - [ ] Fix white font in the node detail modal
   - [ ] show the NID in the events list

+- [ ] show the metadata of the node_created event when clicking on the node

 - outer node id should be reflected in the graph as a parent relation ship maybe?

 ## BUGS / issues